dominikrys/dominikrys.github.io/content/posts/debug-srslte/index.md

     image: "img/srslte-logo.png"
     alt: "srsLTE Logo"
 tags:
-  - security
+  - Security
-  - engineering
+  - SDE
-  - c++
+  - C++
-  - srslte
+  - srsLTE
-  - lte
+  - LTE
 ---

 I've recently been working extensively with [srsLTE](https://github.com/srsLTE/srsLTE) for my bachelor's dissertation.
 So far, the greatest difficulty has been debugging the software.
 In this short post, I will describe various ways I found that srsLTE can be debugged, and any pitfalls that come with them.